simple-crypto/simple-website/vision.md

 in an information system.

-Since the early 1980s, Kerckhoff’s principles have been successfully applied in the design of many cryptographic algorithms.
+Since the early 1980s, Kerckhoff’s principles have been successfully applied in the design of many cryptographic algorithms and protocols.
 Research progresses have demonstrated that open designs can lead to secure solutions thanks to the large amount of scrutiny that their public nature enables.
-At high level, and taking the case of symmetric encryption for illustration, this possibility to rely on open designs has been driven by three main ingredients.
+At a high level, and taking the case of symmetric encryption for illustration, this possibility to rely on open designs has been driven by three main ingredients:<br>
 First, cryptanalysis results against (reverse engineered) closed source algorithms have recurrently shown that they rarely reach the level of security that open solutions relying on long-term public audits can reach (see for example the cases of [Crypto-1](https://en.wikipedia.org/wiki/Crypto-1){:target="_blank"}, [COMP128](https://en.wikipedia.org/wiki/COMP128){:target="_blank"} or [Keeloq](https://en.wikipedia.org/wiki/KeeLoq){:target="_blank"}).
-Next, new design
-ideas have been introduced in order to prevent such cryptanalysis results (as for example surveyed in [\[KR11\]](#KR11) for block ciphers).
+Next, new design ideas have been introduced in order to prevent such cryptanalysis results (as for example surveyed in [\[KR11\]](#KR11) for block ciphers).
 Finally, formal definitions and reductions to well analyzed mathematical assumptions have increased the understanding and confidence in modern encryption schemes [\[KL14\]](#KL14).
 As a result, in a vast